What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 Nitrites

 Mostly alkyl nitrites, especially amyl nitrite, methyl nitrite, and ethyl nitrite.
 These are usually sold as “poppers” or disguised as cleaning products, can be prescribed under niche uses such as an antidote to cyanide poisoning.
+Misuse of these products can be part of a broader pattern of alcohol abuse and other substance use issues.
 Names for some nitrite inhalants include:

 - Room odorizer